danieltantonio/arch-dot-files-and-configs/README.md

 # Arch Linux Surface Laptop 3 dotfiles And Configs
+Everything needed for Arch Linux to run on a Microsoft Surface Laptop 3.
+Although specifically set up for my Microsoft Surface, this can also be used for either automating your installation or configuring your system.
+Using Wayland as a display server and Hyprland as a Compositor, so there are a lot of issues to be fixed.

+## How To Use
+This repo has two parts: Installation & Post-Installation

+**INSTALLATION:** Can be found in `install.sh`, an installation script that can be used to automate the Arch Linux Installation Process that gets Arch Linux up and running on the Microsoft Surface Laptop 3.

+**POST-INSTALLATION:** Can be found in `post_install.sh`, this is where we customize and configure the system.
+We download Hyprland, and every other tool we may need or want.
+As well as configure the system.

 ## Pre-Requisites
+1. If running on a Microsoft Surface Laptop, please make sure Secure Boot is off before beginning installing!
+A simple web search should give you some results.
+After Installation phase, please re-enable.

-If you are installing Arch Linux with an older installation medium (like me) then you will run into a PGP Signature error when running the given command during section `2.2 Install essential packages`.
+2. If you are installing Arch Linux with an older installation medium (like me) then you will run into a PGP Signature error when running the given command during section `2.2 Install essential packages`.
 Please update to the latest key-ring to prevent this:

 ```sh
 $ pacman -Sy